Heavitree: Geography

 Heavitree lies on one of the most convenient routes from the city centre to the northbound M5 motorway and eastbound A30 trunk road ensuring that much traffic continues to pass through the district.
 Its main thoroughfare is Fore Street, a shopping street which rises sharply to the former execution site of Livery Dole, now marked by almshouses and a small medieval chapel built of red Heavitree stone.
 From here, Heavitree Road runs downhill to Exeter city centre, passing the former main city Police Station on the right and St Luke's Hall, part of the University of Exeter, left.
 Heavitree is also the location of the Royal Devon and Exeter Heavitree Hospital.

 Heavitree stone is a type of red sandstone that was formerly quarried in the area and was used to construct many of Exeter's older buildings, including Exeter Guildhall.

 The Heavitree Gap, a pass through the MacDonnell Ranges in Australia, was named after Heavitree by the surveyor William Mills, who had attended Heavitree School in England.
 The Heavitree Gap adjoins the city of Alice Springs in Australia's Northern Territory.

+Climate

 Politics

 The area falls within the 'Heavitree and Whipton Barton' division for elections to Devon County Council, with the area named for the Whipton Barton house demolished in the 1950s.

 For Exeter City Council, there is a specific Heavitree Ward.